Amazon RDS Oracle

 2.1 Resize redo logs

-An Amazon RDS Oracle instance starts with four, online redo logs, 128MB each.
-That is too small; the logs should be resized to at least 500MB or more, especially for production databases.
+An Amazon RDS Oracle instance starts with four, online redo log files, 128MB each.
+That is too small; more log files are necessary, and the logs should be resized to at least 1024MB or more, especially for production databases.

-Before making any changes, run this query to determine the current log sizes:
+Before making any changes, run this query to check the current log sizes:

 SELECT GROUP#, BYTES/1024/1024 SIZE_MB, STATUS FROM V$LOG ORDER BY 1;